Bhpsngum/bin/arena-draft-changelog.md

 #### Sigma
 - (X) New ability model added
-- (–) Ability can now be affected by other non-damaging abilities
+- (–) Ability state can now be affected by other abilities (including damage-dealing ones)
-- (–) Ability can now be hit by non-laser damage (e.g O-Defender torp)
 - (–) Ability size 1.88 > 1.98

 #### Thunder